Volatile Organic Compound Concentration Limits for Certain Products Regulations - Alternative compliance options

 Products manufactured and imported into Canada that are over the regulatory limit must have permits.

-To apply, companies must provide Environment and Climate Change Canada with:
+To apply for a CUTS permit, companies must provide Environment and Climate Change Canada with:

 Companies can compensate for the excess VOCs by generating compliance units from other products (averaging) or trading compliance units with another company.

-A permit would be issued for products that exceed the regulatory limit.
+A permit is required for products that exceed the regulatory limit.
 Permit holders must submit an annual report no later than March 1 of each year that includes actual quantities in Canada (manufactured + imported – exported), compliance units that are being used to compensate for the excess quantity of VOCs and a confirmation of intent to continue manufacturing or importing the product under the permit.
 If emissions are not balanced for the calendar year, the permit will be revoked.

 Using and transfer of compliance units